pachyderm/pachyderm/doc/getting_started/beginner_tutorial.rst

  |input data| --> |filter pipline| --> |sum pipeline|
  +----------+     +--------------+     +------------+

-The pipeline we're creating can be found at `pipeline.json`_ on Github.
-Please open a new tab to view the pipeline while we talk through it.

 In the first step of this pipeline, we are grepping for the terms "apple", "orange", and "banana" and writing that line to the corresponding file.
 Notice we read data from ``/pfs/data`` (/pfs/[input_repo_name]) and write data to ``/pfs/out/``.

 The second step of this pipeline takes each file, removes the fruit name, and sums up the purchases.
 The output of our complete pipeline is three files, one for each type of fruit with a single number showing the total quantity sold.